Starting a new business means that there are a lot of costs involved.

 Why Don’t We Get Real?

 We need to stop pretending that we are superheroes that can build a new business from nothing with no real serious toll along the way.
 Relationships perfect.
 Finances amazing.
-Stress levels low.
+Stress levels are low.

 Success doesn’t come for free.
 It wasn’t easy.
 Whatever you think of the person/people you aspire to be, the chances are that they spent 100x more in emotional capital than the risk they took in funding the business with personal capital.